Carbon-izer Presents Interstate 35 in Austin

 This Chinese buffet has been here since 2008.
 Previously, it was Austin's location of Old San Francisco Steak House, which operated from 1981 to 2006.

 This was formerly known as "Lumber Liquidators" when it opened in 2007.
-In 2020 the corporate name changed, and this received new signage by the end of 2021.
-The building was here since 1980 but it's been difficult to confirm what it was.
-Tax records indicate it had something to do with photography.
+In 2020 the corporate name changed to LL Flooring, and this received new signage by the end of 2021.
+The building was here since 1980 and was previously Pounds Photographic Labs as late as 1997.
+Sometime around 2025 the company, now reverted to its old name, relocated to 10701 Metric Blvd.
+Suite 114.

 The Hedge / 8300 N. Interstate Hwy.
 35